 If you’re considering starting your own chicken flock, you’ll want to do it right.
 We’ve got a list of five common mistakes people make when they first start keeping chickens to help you avoid making them yourself.

 Like a fox in a hen house, many predators out there, depending on your region, will see your chickens as a delicious, juicy, jackpot.
 When you set yourself up with a coop or enclosure, make sure you know which animals in your area would like to get their hands (or paws, or claws…you know what I mean) on your chickens, and research which kind of barricade will keep them out the best.

-And be prepared by threat from land, sky, even underground, in some cases.
+And be prepared by a threat from land, sky, even underground, in some cases.
 Hawks, foxes, coyotes, skunks, raccoons, weasels, bobcats, hawks, and even rats and domesticated dogs and cats, will have their eyes on your chickens, so secure accordingly.
 Having a guard dog that is trained not to harm the chickens themselves can greatly reduce the threat to your chickens, but you’ll also have to be realistic about a bit of trial and error here, as sad as it is.
 You might have to learn the hard way at some point that a predator might still be able to penetrate your barriers, so when you first start a flock, mentally prepare yourself for the possibility of this.
 It might cost you a few chickens, but learning the hard way is still learning.

 2. Failing to check local laws